Sitecore/Helix.Docs/helix/devops/integration/building.rst

-It is recommended to run deployment builds – and continuous integration builds – on a separate build server, using a dedicated build system such as Microsoft Team Foundation Server, Visual Studio Team Services, TeamCity, Jenkins, Bamboo, etc. This helps assures a consistent build and integration process, which is important for quality in the deliveries and agility in development and support.
+It is recommended to run deployment builds – and continuous integration builds – on a separate build server, using a dedicated build system such as Microsoft Team Foundation Server, Visual Studio Team Services, TeamCity, Jenkins, Bamboo, etc. This assures a consistent build and integration process, which is important for quality in the deliveries and agility in development and support.